felixge/felixge.de/content/posts/profiling-improvements-in-go-1.18/index.md

 ## Stack Trace Bug Fix

-Another profiling related bug that we discovered at Datadog is [GH 49171](https://go-review.googlesource.com/c/go/+/366494/).
+Another profiling related bug that we discovered at Datadog is [GH 49171](https://github.com/golang/go/issues/49171).
 The problem manifested itself in delta allocation profiles with negative allocation counts.
 Digging deeper, we encountered non-deterministic program counter (pc) symbolization as a root cause.
 What this means is that the exact same stack trace (same program counters) would contain different symbols (e.g. filenames) in profiles taken at a different time, which should be impossible.

 The bug was also very hard to reproduce in a standalone fashion, and I spend almost a week before succeeding and reporting it upstream.
-In the end it turned out to be a compiler regression involving inlined closures in Go 1.17 and was fixed by [Than McIntosh](https://github.com/thanm).
+In the end it turned out to be a compiler regression involving inlined closures in Go 1.17 and was [fixed](https://go-review.googlesource.com/c/go/+/366494/) by [Than McIntosh](https://github.com/thanm).

 ## Epilog

-I hope you enjoyed my summaries of these profiling related improvements in Go 1.18.
+So as you can see, in addition to being packed with exciting new features, Go 1.18 also contains several important profiling improvements.
 Please let me know if I missed anything or if you have any questions or feedback.

 Thank you for reading.